 When both valuation distributions and costs are allowed to vary under scenario~3, PBDC is still the best strategy by a significant margin.
-However, the benefits of bundling have decreased when items can be drastically different, so PC has gained ground.
+However, the benefits of bundling have decreased when items can be drastically different, and consequently PC has gained ground.
 It seems intuitive to hypothesize that the performance of PC is inflated by the small values of $n$ we are using.
-In the next subsection, we organize our reports separated by $n$, under scenario~3 (where both valuation distributions and costs are allowed to fluctuate).
+In the next subsection, we organize our reports separated by $n$, under scenario~3 where both valuation distributions and costs fluctuate.